john1234brown/node-pkg-plugin/README.md

 **NodePkgPlugin is a Webpack and Rollup plugin that generates single executable applications for multiple platforms (Linux, macOS, Windows) by leveraging Node.js SEA (Single Executable Applications) feature.**
 - ***Warning: The Final output binaries will include -hash.txt files if you plan to rename them you must rename the -hash.txt files if not the binaries won't work!***
 - ***Which the final output binary name is configurable see further below for more information on this!***
+- **Fully working Budnling of tamperproof for Rollup and Webpack as of version 1.1.6 and Fully working dual NPM module plugin for Webpack and Rollup**

 ## Installation